 The readings on my display are constantly moving up and down, what does this mean?

 This is usually a sign that moisture has got inside the transducer.
 Do a visual check to make sure there are no cracks or damage to the load cell, the cable or the cable gland.
 Next, check the insulation resistance figure to the calibration certificate or data sheet.
 First, disconnect the load cell from the junction box, indicator or display.
 Then connect all the leads together.
 Using a megometer, measure the insulation resistance between the leads and the load cell body.
 Then, measure the insulation resistance between the leads and the cable shield.
 Lastly, measure the insulation resistance between the load cell housing and the cable shield.
 If the figure is significantly different to the calibration certificate you will need to have it repaired.
-Please see our repairs services page.
+Read our how to tell if my load cell is broken guide detailing how to check the resistance figures.
+Also, see our repairs services page.